Vanille-N/meander.typ/src/bisect.typ

 }

 /// Split a `list.item`.
+///
-/// Strategy: recursively split the `body`, and do some magic to simulate
+/// Strategy: recursively split the body, and do some magic to simulate
 /// a bullet point indent.
+/// -> (content?, content?)
 #let is-list-item(
   /// Content to split. -> content
   ct,
-  /// Recursively passed around (see `split-dispatch` below). -> function split-dispatch,
+  /// Recursively passed around (see @cmd:bisect:dispatch). -> function
+  split-dispatch,
-  /// Closure to determine if the content fits (see `fits-inside` above). -> function fits-inside,
+  /// Closure to determine if the content fits (see @cmd:bisect:fits-inside). -> function fits-inside,
   /// Extra configuration options. -> dictionary
   cfg,